cygarniczka/Fighters-Guild-Questline-Overhaul/README.md

 ========
 Contact
 ========
-Contact me on nexus by posting a comment https://www.nexusmods.com/morrowind/mods/48447 or on github if I don't respond by private message.
+Contact me on nexus by posting a comment https://www.nexusmods.com/morrowind/mods/48447 or if I don't respond by private message.

 ========
 Credits